 Mountain EbA – Bhutan

-This policy level component will build on a demonstrative field component that supports ongoing EbA efforts in the Namey Nichu watershed where Payment for Ecosystem Services (PES) is in place.
-The Mountain EbA project in Bhutan is working closely with the Ministry of Agriculture and Forests and other relevant authorities in the Royal Government of Bhutan (RGoB), as well as with national NGOs and academics.
+The Mountain EbA project in Bhutan is led by the Watershed Management Division of the Forest Department, Ministry of Agriculture and Forests, with support and facilitation from IUCN and contributions from other relevant authorities in the Royal Government of Bhutan, as well as with national NGOs and academics.

 MOUNTAIN EBA PROJECT COLLABORATORS IN BHUTAN